vituchon/link-voyager-app/README.md

 * It is programmed to look for `<a>` tags and building a site map from those url, you may configure:
   * Number of workers: each worker recieves an url as parameter an does this => fetch the url, then parse it, the analize `<a>` tags and return next urls to scan (if are any)
   * Number of deep: How many pages do you wihs to get far from the source url.
+* And the back comes with an internal API for friendly usage!

 ## Disclaimerships